adityajha0102/adityajha0102/README.md

 ## 🔬 What I'm Currently Working On

+- 🛍️ **ShopScore**: Built a predictive model and implemented mlops concepts using zenml on ecommerce data, achieving an outstanding F1 score of 92.43% and accuracy of 86.51%
 - 📊 **Demand Forecasting**: Built a robust sales prediction model achieving an impressive MAE of 4.1 and an accuracy of 81.3%.
 - 🛣️ **Real-time Pothole Detection**: Developed a YOLOv8 model, achieving 89.8% precision and 79.8% recall, crucial for enhancing road safety.